 ISO Speed and Noise

-Increasing the ISO value (or the ISO speed) would cause the sensor (CCD/CMOS) of your camera to become more sensitive to light.
-While greater sensitivity means more details can be captured in shorter exposure times, it would also mean introducing more noise.
+Increasing the ISO value (or the ISO speed) would result to brighter photos, with more details captured in shorter exposure times, but it would also mean introducing more noise.
 For low-light photography, it is recommended that you keep the ISO value from moderate to low in order to minimize noise (I would recommend that you set the value to not more than 50% of the highest ISO setting of your camera.).
 The image below illustrates the effect of different ISO values on the noise level of the image.

 For an archive of my Milky Way shots, click here.
 Clear skies and happy shooting!

 For tutorials on how to get started with astrophotography, click here.

 For DIY astronomy projects useful for astrophotography, click here.